coderefinery/template-workshop-webpage/README.md

 To use it, follow these instructions:
 - Click the green "Use this template" button.
 - Select owner of the new repository and repository name.
-The name should be `2019-10-16-workshop`.
+The name should look like `2019-10-16-workshop`.
 For in-person workshops we use "year-month-date-place" (e.g. `2019-10-16-stockholm`).
 - Click "Create repository from template".